Handbook

 The dress code shall be modified as appropriate to accommodate a student's religious or cultural observance, health condition, or other circumstance deemed necessary by the principal or designee.
 In addition, the principal or designee may impose dress requirements to accommodate the needs of special school activities, physical education classes, athletic activities, and other extracurricular and co-curricular activities.

 Fighting, threatening, or harassing another student may result in suspension.
 Violent or threatening actions can be referred to the Sheriff’s Department.
-If a student is having a problem and it appears that a fight is imminent, he/she should see a staff member for help in resolving the problem.
+If a student is having a problem, and it appears that a fight is imminent, he/she should see a staff member for help in resolving the problem.

 Harassment is any act severe enough to create an uncomfortable educational environment or a negative effect on a student’s school adjustment.
 Harassing behavior includes verbal and visual harassment, such as offensive posters, cartoons, drawings, gestures, profane language and religious, racial, ethnic or sexual slurs/innuendos.
 Physical harassment includes unwelcome or offensive touching, and impeding or blocking movement.